About Our Organization

-- If I have a conflict that needs attention I will email MHS immediately.
+- If I have a conflict that needs attention I will email MHS or contact a member of leadership immediately.

 We are asking all parents/caretakers/supervisors/students to inspire positive behavior in our community while taking part in classes and activities at MHS.
 Our goal is to provide a welcoming feeling and positive learning environment for everyone.
 In order to ensure this MHS has adopted the following policies:

 - Physical Harassment